lupasearch/lupasearch-client/docs/components/search-results.md

 - `label` - a label for a breadcrumb segment.
 The last segment can have a parameter `{1}` that is replaced with a current search query text;

 - `link` - an optional link the segment refers to.

+- `separator` - a separator between breadcrumb segments.
+Defaults to `/`.

 ## Class map